codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/manage-kubernetes.md

 ---
-title: "Manage your Kubernetes cluster in Codefresh"
+title: "Manage your Kubernetes cluster"
-description: ""
+description: "Using the graphical Kubernetes Dashboard in Codefresh"
 group: deploy-to-kubernetes
 redirect_from:
   - /docs/deploy-to-kubernetes/codefresh-kubernetes-integration-beta/
   - /docs/codefresh-kubernetes-integration-beta/
 toc: true
 ---

+Codefresh includes a built-in Kubernetes Dashboard that allows you to see the state of your cluster(s) and even make changes if you have the appropriate access privileges.

-## Explore your services on Kubernetes Cluster
+## Accessing the Kubernetes Dashboard

-After adding a cluster, you'll be able to manage your Kubernetes assets via the **Kubernetes tab** on the left pane.
-Clicking on Kubernetes icon will take you to your services dashboard.
+After [adding a cluster]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/), you will be able to manage your Kubernetes assets via the *Kubernetes tab* on the left pane.
+Clicking on the Kubernetes icon will take you to your services dashboard.

-{:.text-secondary}
-### Access your clusters
-Watch the services currently running on your clusters.
-You can use the filter in order to refine your view according to preferred clusters / namespaces.

-You will be able to see the following parameters for each service:
-* Name
-* IP
-* Cluster
-* Namespace
-* Selector

-{:.text-secondary}
-### Work with your services
-In this view, you will be able to perform the following actions:
-* Add new service
-* Edit/Update existing services
-* Remove service

 {% include image.html
 lightbox="true"